PoppingXanax/justclone/README.md

 ## Requirements

-- Python 3.x
-- Requests library: `pip install requests`
-- Beautiful Soup library: `pip install beautifulsoup4`
-- Colorama library: `pip install colorama`

-- Install all: `pip install -r requirements.txt`
+- Go 1.16 or higher
+- `go get github.com/common-nighthawk/go-figure`
+- `go get github.com/PuerkitoBio/goquery`
+- `go get github.com/fatih/color`

 ## Usage

-1. Clone the repository or download the script file.
+1) Clone the repository or download the script file.
-2. Install the required libraries mentioned above, if not already installed.
-3. Open a terminal or command prompt and navigate to the directory containing the script.
+2) Build the project using the command go build.
-4. Run the script using the command: `python main.py`
+3) Run the executable using ./main.
-5. Enter the URL of the website you want to scrape when prompted.
+4) Enter the URL of the website you want to scrape when prompted.
-6. Wait for the script to complete the scraping process.
+5) Wait for the script to complete the scraping process.
-7. The downloaded files will be stored in separate directories (css, js, imgs) under the website's domain name.
+6) The downloaded files will be stored in separate directories (css, js, imgs, etc) under the website's domain name.
-8. The updated HTML file with local references will be saved as `index.html` in the website's directory.
+7) The updated HTML file with local references will be saved as index.html in the website's directory.

 ## Limitations